 - Galling and adhesive wear: both galling and adhesive wear are created by compressive stresses and sliding contact resulting in heavy friction and locally high temperature which can lead to micro-welds spots that destroy the surface quality of the tool.
 Then, due to the working stresses, parts of stick material are pulled out of the tool surface by the work material.
 The critical parameters are roughness, friction coefficient, toughness/ductility and hardness.
 The tool steel grade has a big influence and Powder Metallurgy tool steels can offer the suitable solution, together with surface coating in order to optimize the sliding properties.

 Moreover, when punching or blanking of advanced high strength sheet metals, stresses and shock waves increase a lot on the cutting edges of the tools.
 In such cases, the use of conventional tools steels (D2 and M2 types) is not recommended due to the too low fatigue strength / impact strength level, which lead to early cracks and total breakage of punches and dies.
 Chipping and cracking are probably the most detrimental failure mechanism that can occur in the production plant.

-Our ASP cold work tool steels (PM) provide a very efficient response when the limits of conventional material are exceeded.
+Our ASP cold work tool steels (Powder Metallurgy) provide a very efficient response when the limits of conventional material are exceeded.

-Our standard PM program was launched many years ago and has been successfully introduced and implemented all over the world in the cold work applications.
+Our standard Powder Metallurgy program was launched many years ago and has been successfully introduced and implemented all over the world in the cold work applications.

-Advanced tooling materials from ERASTEEL, the powder metallurgy (PM) tool steels, can provide the outstanding mechanical properties needed during the production of medium/long series and avoid stoppages of the press lines.
+Advanced tooling materials from Erasteel, the Powder Metallurgy tool steels, can provide the outstanding mechanical properties needed during the production of medium/long series and avoid stoppages of the press lines.